DIPlib/diplib/src/documentation/image.md

 ```

 The main purpose of the protect flag is to provide a simple means of specifying
-the data type for the output image of a filter.
+the data type for the output image or a filter.
 Most filters and operations in
-DIPlib choose a specific data type for their output based on the input data
+*DIPlib* choose a specific data type for their output based on the input data
 type, and in such a way that little precision is lost.
 For example, the Gaussian
 filter will produce a single-precision floating point output image by default
 when the input image is an 8-bit unsigned integer.
 Under the assumption that